Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance: Method

 \subsection{Participants}

-According to \cite{Kim2022}, we expected a medium effect size of $.7$ in the psycho-endocrinological responses.
-To calculate the required sample size, we used G*power 3.1 \citep{Faul2007gPower}, which resulted in a minimum of $N = 24$ participants ($\alpha = .05$, $1-\beta = .95$).
+Given the limited and heterogeneous evidence on psycho-endocrinological and psychophysiological correlates of cybersickness, this study was designed as largely exploratory.
+The sample size was therefore determined based on prior related work rather than a single confirmatory hypothesis.
+Following \cite{Kim2022}, we used G*Power 3.1 \citep{Faul2007gPower} to obtain an initial orientation for the required sample size, assuming a medium effect size ($d = .7$).
+This resulted in a minimum sample size of $N = 24$ participants ($\alpha = .05$, $1-\beta = .95$).

 By listing this experiment on our intern study list as well as advertising through the E-Mail newsletter of the university, we were able to recruit the necessary amount of participants.
 Participants who smoked excessively ($>5$ cigarettes a day) (cf. \cite{Kirschbaum1992, Badrick2007}), were pregnant, or took cortisol-containing medication were excluded from the study.

-Thirty-five healthy participants were enrolled in the study.
+In total, thirty-five healthy participants were enrolled to account for potential dropouts and to increase robustness given individual differences in cybersickness susceptibility.

 Some participants' datasets had to be removed during data analysis due to incompleteness and other issues.
 For example, one participant was excluded because their saliva sample during the control condition was a statistically significant outlier.
 This participant appeared to be exhausted and stressed, which aligns with the statistical analysis.
 The final sample comprised $N = 30$ participants (male/female: 15/15), aged 19-44 years ($M = 24.9$; $SD= 4.6$).